pingcap/docs/tidb-cloud/changefeed-sink-to-mysql.md

 1. Navigate to the **Data Replication** > **Changefeed** tab of a cluster.
 2. Click on the corresponding **Changefeed** card, and click **Pause** or **Resume**.

-## Query TCU
+## Query TICDC RCUs

 1. Navigate to the **Data Replication** > **Changefeed** tab of a cluster.
-2. You can see the current TiCDC Capacity Units in the upper right corner of the page.
+2. You can see the current TiCDC Replication Capacity Units in the upper right corner of the page.

 ## Restrictions